jupyterlab/jupyter-builder/README.md

    - It will always result in the creation of a file `static/style.js` in `<extension_folder>/myextension/labextension`.
    - Tests have been crafted using `Pytest` to check for the existence of files mentioned above on running the `build` command.
 3. https://github.com/jupyterlab/jupyter-builder/pull/18
+   - The `watch` feature on running will rebuild the JS assets on being triggered.
+This happens on changing contents in `<extension_folder>/src/index.ts`
+   - To test this feature we deliberately make a change in `index.ts` triggering `watch`.
+This replaces old JS assets with new ones having different hash values in the file names.
+We create 2 vectors of filenames before and after triggering `watch` which will tell us if it actually worked.
 4. https://github.com/jupyterlab/jupyter-builder/pull/20
+   - To reduce external dependancies, we added `jlpm` to this package.
+   - It existed [here](https://github.com/jupyterlab/jupyterlab/blob/main/jupyterlab/jlpmapp.py) with the [entrypoint](https://github.com/jupyterlab/jupyterlab/blob/e048f27548969c0e4403417ac04bc186f119128f/pyproject.toml#L60).
 5. https://github.com/jupyterlab/jupyter-builder/pull/22
+   - Documented the working of the Jupyter builder along with installation guide.

+## Challenges and Learning
+1. One of the main challenges was starting this project from scratch with no pre existing code to rely on.
+I thank my mentor [@fcollonval](https://github.com/fcollonval) for creating the skeleton in https://github.com/jupyterlab/jupyter-builder/pull/2 which gave me a base to work on.
+2. Selecting relevant features for Jupyter builder from [labextension.py](https://github.com/jupyterlab/jupyterlab/blob/main/jupyterlab/labextensions.py) was relly tough without a thorough understanding on which functions Jupyter builder would actually rely on.
+3. Creating tests for the `watch` feature was tricky as I had to carefully adjust sleep times to make sure the function was running before a change in `<extension_folder>/src/index.ts` was made.
+Otherwise the change happended before `watch` ran and never triggered it.